- Provides the types of equations used for each method

-- At least one simple example of the method
+- Presents at least one simple example of each method

-- References to the literature for more discussion or more examples, including pointers to electronic resources, such as URLs
+- References updated literature for more discussion or examples, including pointers to electronic resources, such as URLs

 Dr. Daniel Zwillinger is a Senior Principal Systems Engineer for the Raytheon Company.
 He was a systems requirements “book boss” for the Cobra Judy Replacement (CJR) ship and was a requirements and test lead for tracking on the Ungraded Early Warning Radars (UEWR).
 He has improved the Zumwalt destroyer’s software accreditation process and he was test lead on an Active Electronically Scanned Array (AESA) radar.
 Dan is a subject matter expert (SME) in Design for Six Sigma (DFSS) and is a DFSS SME in Test Optimization, Critical Chain Program Management, and Voice of the Customer.
 He is currently leading a project creating Trust in Autonomous Systems.
 At Raytheon, he twice won the President’s award for best Six Sigma project of the year: on converting planning packages to work packages for the Patriot missile, and for revising Raytheon’s timecard system.
 He has managed the Six Sigma white belt training program.
 Prior to Raytheon, Dan worked at Sandia Labs, JPL, Exxon, MITRE, IDA, BBN, and The Mathworks (where he developed an early version of their Statistics Toolbox).